crystal-lang/crystal-book/docs/syntax_and_semantics/literals/proc.md

 # A proc without parameters
 ->{ 1 } # Proc(Int32)

-# A proc with one parameters
+# A proc with one parameter
 ->(x : Int32) { x.to_s } # Proc(Int32, String)

 # A proc with two parameters